dipree/github-markdown/README.md

 # GitHub Markdown
-Overview of the Markdown rendering on GitHub.
+Overview of the Markdown rendering in GitHub.
+This document does not cover HTML tags on the allowlist.

 ## Headings